 To gain a more detailed insight into the predictive validity of the three loneliness measures, we have also broken down the nomological network into three more narrow domains, namely (1) social activities and attitudes (social support, closeness in relationship with friends and family, in-person and remote meetings with friends and family, contacts with neighbors, and participation in social activities), (2) emotional states (depression and happiness), and (3) health, which was reported through a one-item self-rated health question.
 Using the same criteria as for the full nomological network, loneliness measures show predictive validity for the three domains in the following number of EU countries: DJGLS-6, 24 countries (88.89%) for social activities and attitudes, 27 (100%) for emotional states, and 25 (92.59%) for health; T-ILS, 19 countries (70.37%) for social activities and attitudes, 27 (100%) for emotional states, and 27 (100%) for health; Single-item measure, 14 countries (51.85%) for social activities and attitudes, 27 (100%) for emotional states, and 26 (96.30%) for health.

 Lastly, apart from the separate nomological networks for the three loneliness measures, we have also examined the convergent validity by estimating their intercorrelations (Pearson’s correlations of factor scores).
-The results show that the emotional subscale of the DJGLS-6, T-ILS, and the single-item measure of loneliness all correlate at between .68 and .69.
-The social subscale of the DJGLS-6, however, exhibited markedly smaller correlations with the other scales ranging from .31 (with the social subscale) to .43 (with T-ILS).
+The results show that the emotional subscale of the DJGLS-6, T-ILS, and the single-item measure of loneliness all correlate at between .67 and .68.
+The social subscale of the DJGLS-6, however, exhibited markedly smaller correlations with the other scales ranging from .35 (with the single-item measure) to .42 (with the T-ILS).
 Overall and per-country latent correlation matrices for all study variables can be found in supplementary materials.

 Summary of the Exploratory Fold and Hypotheses for the Confirmatory Fold